 Mind you I have not done this trip, so maybe someone who has can shed some more light.

 It isn't very dangerous aside from the fact that drivers in TJ are extremely careless.
 Almost nobody stops at stop signs and even if they do, its more like a yield sign rather than a stop sign.
 Lots of people even run red lights.
-So if you are going on a motorcycle be very cautious. almost 5 years ago
+So if you are going on a motorcycle be very cautious. over 7 years ago